b-long/DevReference/rpm_REFERENCE.md

 # Install rpm
 rpm –ivh <file name>.rpm

+# Find out what depends on a package
+rpm --test -e <package name>

 # To uninstall software (verbosely) the RPM that was just installed.
 rpm -ev <file name>  ### Note, the extension is not included in this case